Roxxum/GameOff2020/readme.txt

-This is a trash game where you shoot mouse at a cheese moon
+This is a trash game where you shoot mice at a cheese moon for some reason